 But here's the thing—and I've gone back and forth on whether to include this, because it sounds like cope—some of it actually works.

-I don't know if that one hire outweighs the Marcus situation.
+I don't know if these successes outweigh the failures.
 Probably not.
-But it's not nothing.
+But they're not nothing.

 The skills-based hiring shift is real.
 Two-thirds of companies use it now to some degree.
 For people without elite credentials—which is most people—that matters.
 The efficiency gains are real too.
 Companies hire faster, which means candidates wait less, which means fewer people stuck in that awful limbo of not knowing.